-Chest x-rays are done to look for abnormalities of the heart, lungs, bones, or blood vessels in the chest.
-A chest x-ray may be ordered if certain symptoms are present, such as:
+This test may be done to look for problems in the heart, lungs, bones, or blood vessels in the chest, such as:

 You will be able to leave after the test is done.

-About 10-15 minutes
+About 10 to 15 minutes

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Heart Association

 Reducing radiation from medical x-rays.
 US Food & Drug Administration website.
 Available at: